 As an institution that receives federal aid, The New School is required by the Department of Education (DOE) to report attendance for each class session and to report students’ last date of attendance accurately.
 Regulations require that the University report the last date of attendance of all federal aid recipients within 14 days in order to determine students’ federal aid refunds.
 Failure to do so puts the University in danger of violating federal Title IV regulations, and risks depriving students and the University of access to federal financial aid.
 Starfish also allows instructors to identify attendance and other behavioral issues early so that University support services can intervene.
 Starfish is a quick and easy tool that faculty are required to use to meet their requirement to record attendance.

 Meaningful participation is an essential aspect of student learning.
 Faculty are expected to share their expectations with students via their syllabus (posted on Canvas), including how student participation might affect final grades.
-Faculty are also expected to monitor student progress and participation regularly; failure to participate in classes can be an early indicator that a student is in trouble.
-At the same time, faculty should recognize that students may experience challenges in following the regular class schedule, given the current unusual and challenging circumstances, and should emphasize flexibility in participation.
+Faculty are also expected to monitor student progress and participation regularly; failure to participate in classes can be an early indicator that a student is experiencing trouble.
+At the same time, faculty should recognize that students may experience challenges in following the regular class schedule, given the current unusual and challenging circumstances, and should therefore emphasize flexibility guidelines for participation.